mpv33/Love-Calculator/README.md

 # Love-Calculator
-this is love calculator developed in js. its just for fun .its give us random result of two couple about love percentage.
+this is a love calculator which is developed in html,css, js. its just for fun .its give us random result of two couple about love percentage.